FacehuggersInc/ItemBasedJsonEditor/readme.md

 * Provides a clean way to manage multiple data folders and item sets
 * Includes Image Previews and a Rememberance of what preview (source file) was there even when using Path Splicing.

+This project is open to suggestions and of course report issues.